ucd-library/aggie-experts/doc/grant-feed.md

 A workflow to load legacy grants from KFS into CDL Elements.

 A subset of the grants present in the KFS system have been designated as legacy.
 They will not be carried over to the new Aggie Enterpise system.
 The legacy grants are loaded into CDL Elements using the Symplectic Elements feed mechanism.
-This set of grants is managed in a separate GitHub project [here] (https://github.com/ucd-library/aggie_enterprise_kfs_grant_archive).
+This set of grants is managed in a [separate GitHub project](https://github.com/ucd-library/aggie_enterprise_kfs_grant_archive).
 Sometimes a KFS grant needs to be deleted from Aggie Experts or modified in some way.
 The KFS Grant Archive project contains directories of incremental updates for this purpose.
 See that project's doc directory for more details.

 ### Three csv files are uploaded to the Symplectic server:
 #### Prod_UCD_grants_metadata.csv for grant metadata